-Delhi court reserves order on middleman's bail plea in bribery case against Rakesh Asthana
+Delhi court dismisses middleman's bail plea in bribery case against Rakesh Asthana

-New Delhi, Nov 3: Delhi's Patiala House Court on Saturday reserved the order on bail plea of alleged middleman Manoj Prasad, arrested in the bribery case against CBI Dy Director Rakesh Asthana.
+New Delhi, Nov 3: Delhi's Patiala House Court on Saturday dismissed bail plea of alleged middleman Manoj Prasad, arrested in the bribery case against CBI Dy Director Rakesh Asthana.

 On Friday, the CBI had told the special CBI judge Santosh Snehi Mann that the accused was an influential person and if granted the relief, he may tamper with the ongoing probe and flee from justice.